 Recent news reports highlighted concerns about formaldehyde concentrations in imported composite wood flooring.
-This APA Technical Note: Formaldehyde and Engineered Wood Products, Form J330 addresses how plywood and OSB manufactured to U.S. Product Standards PS 1 and PS 2 have low formaldehyde emission levels and meet or are exempt from the leading formaldehyde emission standards and regulations.
+APA Technical Note: Formaldehyde and Engineered Wood Products, Form J330, addresses how plywood and OSB manufactured to U.S. Product Standards PS 1 and PS 2 have low formaldehyde emission levels and meet or are exempt from the leading formaldehyde emission standards and regulations.

 Formaldehyde Regulations and Structural Wood Products

 Structural wood products such as plywood and oriented strand board (OSB) are manufactured to meet stringent product standards, including Voluntary Product Standard PS 1-19, Structural Plywood, Form L870, and Voluntary Product Standard PS 2-18, Performance Standard for Wood-Based Structural-Use Panels, Form S350.
 Because wood products produced under these standards are designed for construction applications governed by building codes, they are manufactured only with moisture-resistant adhesives that meet Exterior or Exposure 1 bond classifications.
 These adhesives, such as phenol formaldehyde and diphenylmethane diisocyanate (MDI), are chemically reacted into stable bonds during pressing.
 The final products have such low formaldehyde emission levels that they easily meet or are exempt from the world’s leading formaldehyde emission standards and regulations.